 Fill out the FAFSA, a.k.a., the Free Application for Federal Student Aid.
 You should complete the FAFSA even if you believe you will not qualify for financial aid.
 Colleges tell us that failing to apply for FAFSA is the biggest mistake a student can make.

-If you're a high school senior graduating in 2020, plan on filling out the FAFSA this fall so the application can be processed along with your college applications.
+If you're a high school junior graduating in 2021, plan on filling out the FAFSA this fall so the application can be processed along with your college applications.
 The FAFSA is a key component in creating your financial aid package, known as your Student Aid Report (SAR), which will tell you how much aid you’ll receive.

-If you are looking for some help filling out the FAFSA, check out this step-by-step guide.
+If you need help filling out the FAFSA, check out our step-by-step guide.

 THREE IMPORTANT NOTES: